tareksander/termux-gui-pm/README.md

 # termux-gui-pm
-A graphical package manager for various package formats for Termux.
+A graphical package manager for various package formats for Termux and `proot-distro` distros.